The Big Spin: The Big Wheel

-Spinning disturbed a ball, which then bounced off pegs along the circumference of the 100-space wheel.
-This wheel differed from other game-show wheels in that it did not have a flipper to slow it down (with the exception of the "Deal Wheel" from the U.S. syndicated version of Deal or No Deal).
-Whatever space the ball rested in with the wheel's momentum stopped for at least five seconds was the amount won.
-The wheel had to make three complete revolutions in order for the spin to be considered valid.
+The player spun a vertically mounted carnival wheel divided into 100 spaces, with pegs mounted around its circumference.
+The wheel did not have a flipper or pointer to slow it down, in contrast to those used on shows such as The Price Is Right and Wheel of Fortune.
+A ball bounced among the pegs, and the outcome of the spin was determined by the first space in which it came to rest for a minimum of five seconds.
+The wheel had to make at least three full revolutions in order for the spin to be considered valid.

 When the series started, the wheel was made up of 40 $10,000 spaces, 30 $50,000 spaces, 20 $100,000 spaces, and 10 $2-million spaces.
 When Geoff Edwards took over, the $2-million spaces were replaced by five $1-million and five $3-million spaces.
 Later still, the $3-million spaces were replaced by a sixth $1-million, a 41st $10,000, and three "Grand Prize" spaces (the jackpot started at $3 million and went up $25,000 per spin; there were 20 spins per week, not all of which were shown, and the highest jackpot won was $15,220,000).
 After that, the wheel added $25K, $50K, $100K, and $500K spaces, along with a "DOUBLE" space; landing on it earned another spin at double value, including the "Grand Prize".

 When the state started Lotto in 1986 (which was the main reason most people voted for a lottery in the first place), interest in the "scratch-off ticket" games that led to the show dropped sharply, and so did the prizes.
 As such, in 1988, the "Grand Prize" spaces were changed to $1-million spaces.